tsduck/tsduck/sample/grafana/README.md

 This step is optional.
 It is just a test.
 It requires the presence of the InfluxDB CLI command `influx` ([see below](#influxdb-cli)).

-First run a `tsp` command which logs metrics in InfluxDB.
+First, run a `tsp` command which logs metrics in InfluxDB.
 Note that sourcing `setenv.sh` defines the environment variables which equally apply to the `tsp` plugin `influx` and the InfluxBD CLI command `influx`.
 ~~~